AnonymouX47/term-image/docs/source/quickstart/installation.rst

 - MinTTY (on Windows)
 - Termux (on Android)

-For style-specific support, see the descriptions of the respective :ref:`image-classes` or the **Render Styles** section towards the bottom of the command-line help text (i.e the output of ``term-image --help``).

 .. note::
    If you've tested ``term-image`` on any other terminal emulator that meets all requirements, please mention the name in a new thread under `this discussion